jverzani/gWidgetsWWW2/README.md

 There is no interactive graphic device, though one can use several non-interactive graphics devices, in particular: `png`, through the `gimage` widget; and `RSVGTipsDevice`, through the `gsvg` widget.
-The basic use is all similar.o
+The basic use for each is similar.